riskou/chrandr/README.md

 ##### History (my life)

 To activate HDMI, I used shell scripts to run xrandr/amixer/pulseaudio commands.
 It worked...
-Later, to learn python, I decided to create a gui to launch these commands.
+Later, and to learn python, I decided to create a gui to launch these commands.

 You see the result : A gui to launch shell commands, wow it's a revolution :)